phillipsj/phillipsj/input/posts/deploying-dash-to-azure-app-service.md

 ## Step 3: Install Dash packages and freeze

-Now we just need to install our depedencies.
+Now we just need to install our dependencies.

 ```Bash
 pip install dash==0.30.0